Semantic Layer + MCP: The Architecture Behind Trustworthy AI Analytics

 How Polar Implements This Architecture

-Polar Analytics implements the MCP + semantic layer architecture specifically for ecommerce.
-Polar MCP connects Claude, ChatGPT, or Cursor directly to a managed semantic layer that unifies Shopify, Meta Ads, Google Ads, TikTok, Klaviyo, Recharge, Stripe, and 40+ other sources into one governed model.
+Polar Analytics implements the MCP + semantic layer architecture for complex omnichannel ecommerce from DTC brands to multi-channel retailers running Shopify alongside Amazon, Walmart, retail POS, wholesale, and NetSuite.
+Polar MCP connects Claude, ChatGPT, or Cursor directly to a managed semantic layer that unifies 45+ commerce, ad, and marketing sources into one governed model.

-Every metric is pre-defined and certified: ROAS (blended and by channel, with Shapley-based attribution recovering the conversion signal iOS and Safari strip), LTV (cohort-based with repeat purchase analysis), CAC, AOV, contribution margin, MER, new vs. returning customer splits.
-The semantic layer sits on dedicated Snowflake instances one per customer, fully isolated.
+Every metric is pre-defined and certified: ROAS (blended and by channel), LTV (cohort-based with repeat purchase analysis), CAC, AOV, contribution margin, MER, new vs. returning customer splits plus omnichannel-specific cuts like web-only vs. POS, DTC vs. wholesale, and unified customer journeys across retail, online, and Amazon.

-Ask Polar, the built-in AI analyst, queries this semantic layer through the MCP protocol no raw SQL, no metric ambiguity.
-Role-based access controls are enforced at the semantic layer, ensuring every AI query respects the same governance rules as human analysts.
-Implementation takes hours.
-No warehouse provisioning, no dbt, no data team required.
+Ask Polar, the built-in AI analyst, queries this semantic layer through the MCP protocol, no raw SQL, no metric ambiguity.
+Role-based access controls are enforced at the semantic layer, so every AI query respects the same governance rules as human analysts.
+And because the warehouse is optimized with materialized views, AI queries return in seconds rather than burning through credits scanning raw tables.

 What Data Teams Should Do Now